slmnv5/pepelats/doc/install.md

 $HOME/pepelats/looper.sh
 ```

-*5) If computer keyboard is cobnnected it will be used for control.
+*5) If computer keyboard is connected it will be used for control.
 Keys and MIDI notes are configured in **main.ini**.

 Alternatively connect MIDI controller and make sure it's name (or part of name) is listed in **main.ini** [MIDI] section